 For French: meet the Royal Drummers of Burundi, visit an underwater post office in Vanuatu, learn what not to do in France, drive a car in the Grand Prix in Monaco, listen to a Moroccan rap video, learn how a drum is made in Guinea, see how women recycle plastic bags in Burkina Faso, visit gorillas in Cameroon, search for the giant tiger fish in the Congo, and so many more . . .

 Go to the Tomatina festival in Spain, see a mariachi flash mob in Mexico, learn about saving baby monkeys in Costa Rica, visit the new construction project on the Panama Canal, meet tortoises on the Galapagos Islands, sing along to music videos from Paraguay, learn about drinking mate in Argentina, see how Day of the Dead is celebrated in various countries, and more.

 What?
 You don’t have hours and hours to search for and plan the perfect French and Spanish virtual field trips?
 Luckily, I did all the hard, tedious work for you.
 Let’s just say I spent one whole summer in the town library looking through hours and hours of videos to find ones that were:

 B. Appropriate for Class

 C. Not Too Long

 So many great videos here – I had a blast going on my own virtual trips while tracking these down.
 It really is cool to see what’s going on in all these countries.

 Makes me feel like my little corner of the world is so small.
 Love that there is such variety on our amazing planet!
 Hope you, too, will share these treasures with your students.
 You’ll be amazed at how it opens their eyes to culture and sparks their curiosity.

 Test out some free virtual field trips for France/Canada and Mexico/Spain in my Free Resource Library.
-Sign up at the bottom of this post.
-After you sign up, check your email for the password and access link.
+Sign up and then check your email for the password and access link.